 BioCryst is at an early stage of development.
 All of the Company's compounds are in research and development, and no revenues have been generated from sales of its compounds.
 It will be a number of years, if ever, before the Company will recognize significant revenues from product sales or royalties.
 To date, most of the Company's resources have been dedicated to the research and development of pharmaceutical compounds based upon its PNP program for the treatment of T-cell proliferative diseases and disorders and for the development of inhibitors of influenza neuraminidase and enzymes and proteins involved in the complement cascade.
-The Company is conducting preclinical and clinical studies with its lead drug, BCX-34, and results from these studies may not support future human clinical testing or further development of the compound.
+The Company is conducting preclinical and clinical studies with its lead drugs, BCX-34 and BCX-1470, and results from these studies may not support future human clinical testing or further development of the compound.
+Recently completed Phase III trials with a cream formulation of BCX-34 for treatment of CTCL and psoriasis did not show statistical efficacy.
+Accordingly, the Company has discontinued further development of the cream formulation of BCX-34, but is continuing its oral trials for BCX-34 and a Phase I trial for a topical ointment treatment for psoriasis.
 T-cell proliferative diseases, as well as the other disease indications the Company is studying, are highly complex and their causes are not fully known.
 The Company's compounds under development will require significant additional, time-consuming and costly research and development, preclinical testing and extensive clinical testing prior to submission of any regulatory application for commercial use.
 Product development of new pharmaceuticals is highly uncertain, and unanticipated developments, clinical or regulatory delays, unexpected adverse side effects or inadequate therapeutic efficacy could slow or prevent product development efforts and have a material adverse effect on the Company.
 BioCryst's lead drug, BCX-34, reversibly inhibits T-cell activity, an essential component of the human immune system.
 In addition to any direct toxicities or side effects the drug may cause, BCX-34, while inhibiting T-cells, may compromise the immune system's ability to fight infection.
 Although the Company will monitor immunosuppression during drug dosing, there can be no assurance that the drug will not cause irreversible immunosuppression.
-There can be no assurance that the Company' research or product development efforts as to any particular compound will be successfully completed, that the compounds currently under development will be safe or efficacious, that required regulatory approvals can be obtained, that products can be manufactured at acceptable cost and with appropriate quality or that any approved products can be successfully marketed or will be accepted by patients, health care providers and third-party payers.
+There can be no assurance that the Company's research or product development efforts as to any particular compound will be successfully completed, that the compounds currently under development will be safe or efficacious, that required regulatory approvals can be obtained, that products can be manufactured at acceptable cost and with appropriate quality or that any approved products can be successfully marketed or will be accepted by patients, health care providers and third-party payors.
 Few drugs discovered by use of structure-based drug design have been successfully developed, approved by the FDA or marketed.
 Within the pharmaceutical industry, treatment of the disease indications being pursued by the Company, especially T-cell proliferative diseases such as CTCL and psoriasis, have proven difficult.
-There can be no assurance that drugs resulting from the approach of structure based drug design employed by the Company will overcome the difficulties of drug discovery and development or result in commercially successful products.
-See "Business--Products in Development."
+There can be no assurance that drugs resulting from the approach of structure-based drug design employed by the Company will overcome the difficulties of drug discovery and development or result in commercially successful products.